-(1) Prior to returning to the station, use water pump, buckets, and brushes to remove as much blood, slime, scales, sediments, etc. from the boat, equipment, and gear as possible.
+1. Prior to returning to the station, use water pump, buckets, and brushes to remove as much blood, slime, scales, sediments, etc. from the boat, equipment, and gear as possible.

 Procedure C- Storage or Decontamination of Traditional Sampling Gear and Equipment: This procedure refers to returning from sampling that has occurred in water with any observed invasive carp.
-Equipment designated for traditional sampling gear and equipment decontamination will be used to perform any functions.
+Equipment designated for decontamination of traditional sampling gear and equipment will be used to perform any functions.
 This equipment will be housed in Zone B of the garage.
 Boats, vehicles, gear and non-enclosed equipment that will be stored inside the facility will be decontaminated.
 Note: Gear and equipment from non-invasive carp infested waters are still subject to disinfection standards prior to entering a different body of water.

-- (1) Park vehicle and boat in Zone A. These and any gear or equipment may remain in Zone A without decontamination. - (2) Personnel wearing direct contact clothes or shoes/boots should not proceed beyond Zone B. - (3) Gill/trammel nets will be laid out to dry within Zone A. After drying, these will be stored in Zone A or enclosed with lids if storing in Zone B. Prior to entry to Zone B, the outside of the container will be decontaminated in step 6 of this procedure.
-Fyke/mini-fyke nets will be decontaminated in step 6 of this procedure prior to storage in Zone B. - (4) Use hot pressure washer to rinse truck (including floor mats), boat, and any associated equipment capable of withstanding a high pressure steam rinse (oars, fuel tanks, tool box, totes, etc.).
-This could include PFD's, rain gear, or boots if they were heavily soiled. - (5) Mix a batch of 2% Virkon Aquatic according to recommendations in the decontamination tub. - (6) Dip PFD's, rain gear, boots, floor mats, oars, or any equipment capable of withstanding a prolonged submergence without damage.
-Allow to soak for 20 minutes.
-Rinse when complete. - (7) Allow equipment to air dry on the designated drying racks. - (8) Decontaminate cleaning supplies in tub and replace in Zone B - (9) Data sheets and clipboards will be kept in an enclosed container within FWCO offices when not in use or in the FWCO lab.
+1. Park vehicle and boat in Zone A. These and any gear or equipment may remain in Zone A without

+- decontamination. - 2.
+Personnel wearing contaminated direct contact clothes or shoes/boots should not proceed beyond Zone B. - 3.
+Gill/trammel nets will be laid out to dry within Zone A. After drying, these will be stored in Zone A or enclosed with lids if storing in Zone B. Prior to entry to Zone B, the outside of the container will be decontaminated in step 6 of this procedure.
+Fyke/mini-fyke nets will be decontaminated in step 6 of this procedure prior to storage in Zone B. - 4.
+Use hot pressure washer at 212F to rinse truck (including floor mats), boat, and any associated equipment capable of withstanding a high pressure steam rinse (oars, fuel tanks, tool box, totes, etc.).
+This could include PFD's, rain gear, or boots if they were heavily soiled. - 5.
+Mix a batch of 2% Virkon Aquatic according to recommendations in the decontamination tub. - 6.
+Dip PFD's, rain gear, boots, floor mats, oars, or any equipment capable of withstanding a prolonged submergence without damage.
+Allow to soak for 30 minutes.
+Use proper PPE.
+Rinse when complete. - 7.
+Allow equipment to air dry on the designated drying racks. - 8.
+Decontaminate cleaning supplies in tub and replace in Zone B - 9.
+Data sheets and clipboards will be kept in an enclosed container within FWCO offices when not in use or in the FWCO lab.
 After handling sheets for data entry or verification, replace into enclosed container, clean work area with DNA Away or equivalent, and wash hands.